 Tips for Using Gray Owl in Your Home

-- In my experience, I’ve found that rooms with reduced natural light and/or northern exposure can bring out the green/blue undertones a bit more
+- In my experience, I’ve found that rooms with reduced natural light and/or northern exposure can bring out the blue undertones a bit more

-- Overall, if you don’t like cool colours but would like a gray, you may want to forget about Gray Owl and check out this article instead…The 9 Best Benjamin Moore Gray Paint Colours
+- Overall, if you don’t like cool colors but would like a gray, you may want to forget about Gray Owl.
+It might be CALLED a warm gray, but you can expect it to act cooler on your walls.
+See if you can find something more up your alley in this article instead…The 9 Best Benjamin Moore Gray Paint Colors

 Not sure if Gray Owl is YOUR gray paint color?
 I’ve got another good one right here…